Ask Me: Where Should We Take a Family Hiking Trip in Early Spring?

-Our kids have spring break the last week of March, and for the past few years we’ve gone to southern Utah and always had a great time.
+Our kids have spring break in March, and for the past few years we’ve gone to southern Utah and always had a great time.
 Weather can be iffy, but mostly it has been sunny with temps 50s to 70s, though we’ve camped a few sub-freezing nights.

 Some ideas for you:

 Arches National Park has really fun, short to medium-length dayhikes, and Canyonlands National Park has a range of excellent dayhikes and short backpacking trips.
 See my story about our family trip to Arches and The Needles District of Canyonlands.